Home » Engineering » automobile engineering » What is the turbocharger? How does it works? Application,Advantages and disadvantages of it

 3.Motorcycle

-The first example of a turbocharged bike is the 1978 Kawasaki Z1R TC.
-Several Japanese companies produced turbocharged high-performance motorcycles in the early 1980s.
-Since then, few turbocharged motorcycles have been produced.
+The 1978 Kawasaki Z1R TC introduced the first turbocharged bike.
+Several Japanese companies built turbocharged high-performance motorcycles in the early 1980s.
+Since then, manufacturers have produced only a few turbocharged motorcycles.

 4.Trucks